Appearance & Reality > The Lord Jesus Christ > Strong and weak

 MESSAGE: AR147

-Preoccupation with material wealth is a prominent feature all over the world.
-At the national level, there is a strong emphasis on countries becoming wealthier, and the growth in the gross national product is often regarded as the measure of the progress and success of a country.
+All over the world, people are preoccupied with material wealth.
+At the national level, there is a strong emphasis on countries becoming wealthier, and growth in the gross national product is often regarded as the measure of the progress and success of a country.
 At the personal level, the material wealth of a person is often regarded as a measure of how well he is faring.

-Many who desire to get rich fall into temptations, resulting in their ruin and destruction.
-The corridors of history are littered with many who have taken this path and ended up in destruction.
+Many who desire to get rich fall into temptation, resulting in their ruin and destruction.
+The corridors of history are littered with many who have pursued this path and ended up in destruction.

 1 Timothy 6:9